OlibabaTV/Introduction-to-GitHub/README.md

 ![Picture](clonet.PNG)

 # **How to do a pull request**
-### Pull requests works for collaboration, it inform collaborattors about changes made in a GitHub repository.
+Pull requests works for collaboration, it inform collaborattors about changes made in a GitHub repository.
 Once a pull request is done, collaborators can review the changes then decides to commit by merging into the base branch.
-### Every project file is stored in a folder called repository; a repository contains all your project files, documents, and code.
+Every project file is stored in a folder called repository; a repository contains all your project files, documents, and code.
 Before you do a pull request of a repository you will need to duplicate that repository called fork so you can make changes without affecting the original project file.

 ### 1. **Fork Respository**

-### If you have identified the repository you are making changes to, you navigate to the upper right hand corner of the github account and click on fork .
+If you have identified the repository you are making changes to, you navigate to the upper right hand corner of the github repository and click on fork.

 ![Picture](fork.PNG)
-##

 ### 2. **Clone the Repository**
-#

-### Once you have copied the clone URL, go to your git terminal and use the command:
+Once you have copied the clone URL, go to your git terminal and use the command syntaxt:
 ```
- git clone (copied url) and paste the URL and enter
+ git clone paste the copied url  and enter
  ```
 ![Picture](clonet.PNG)

-### We have successfully cloned the repository to the terminal, now we will create a new directory for the cloned repository with the command:
+We have successfully cloned the repository to the terminal, now we will create a new directory for the cloned repository with the command syntax:
 ```
 cd (Name of Directory)
 ```
 ![Picture](cd.PNG)

 ### 3. **Create a branch**
-### Creating a branch on a repository you are working on gives you a clear track of the changes you have made in the project.
+Creating a branch on a repository you are working on gives you a clear track of the changes you have made in the project.
 A branch name should be simple and clear.
-You can create a branch with the command:
+You can create a branch with the command syntax:

 ```
 git checkout -b [Branch Name]
 ```
 ![Picture](check.PNG)

 ### 4. **Edit your project**
-### you can now make changes to your repository by typing **README.MD** in the terminal. once you are done adding your changes you save, you can view the changes in the terminal with command **git diff**
+### you can now make changes to your repository by typing command syntax **README.MD** in the terminal.
+Once you are done adding changes you save, view the changes in the terminal with command syntax **git diff**

 ![Picture](diff.PNG)

 ### 5. **Add changes to the branch**
 ### Since you have made your changes in the reposiotry you can now add it to the branch name you created with the command:
 ```